anhthii/kafka-notes/README.md

 ### Why is Kafka fast?

-- **Zero Copy**: Basically Kafka calls the OS kernal direct rather than at the application layer to move data fast.
+- **Zero Copy**: Basically Kafka calls the OS kernal directly rather than at the application layer to move data fast.
 - **Batch data in chunks**:  Kafka is all about batching the data into chunks.
 This minimises cross machine latency with all the buffering/copying that accompanies this.
 - **Avoids Random Disk Access**: Kafka is designed to access the disk in sequential manner.
 This enables it to get similar speeds from a physical disk compared with memory.
 - **Can scale Horizontally**: The ability to have thousands of partitions for a single topic spread among thousands of machines means Kafka can handle huge loads.